- The Simpsons:

 - On Family Guy:

 - In their self-titled episode, Brian and Stewie are locked in a bank vault and Stewie's cell phone has just enough battery life for one call.
-He uses it to return a sweater.
+He uses it to return a $3000 sweater (it was the last day Stewie had to return the sweater for a refund).

 - In "Hot Shots", Peter tells Lois that he'll support her anti-vaccination protest just as soon as he finishes getting the word out about the one thing more important.
 We then see Peter some time later, running around Quahog shouting that the brothers who made The Matrix are ladies now.